alvaroGuerreroM/zero2dapp/CELO.md

 1. In Remix, go to the "File Explorer" tab
 2. Upload `scripts/deploy_with_ethers.ts`
 3. Upload `scripts/ethers-lib.ts`
-4. Make sure `artifacts/BuenaToken.json` is available (compile first)
+4. Make sure `artifacts/BuenoToken.json` is available (compile first)
 5. Run `deploy_with_ethers.ts` in the Remix console
    - The script will automatically get your connected wallet address
-   - It will deploy BuenaToken with that address as the owner
+   - It will deploy BuenoToken with that address as the owner
    - Copy the deployed contract address from the console output
 6. **Important**: Update `packages/subgraph/networks.json` with the new contract address
 7. **Important**: Update `.env.local` with `NEXT_PUBLIC_BUENA_TOKEN_ADDRESS`